zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

    Return a new array of shorts.
 A shortarray is a mutable sequence of integers in the range 0 <= x < 65536.
-It has most of the usual methods of mutable sequences, described in :ref:`typesseq-mutable`, as well as most methods that the :class:`shorts` type has, see :ref:`shorts-methods`.
+It has most of the usual methods of mutable sequences, described in `typesseq-mutable`, as well as most methods that the `shorts` type has, see `shorts-methods`.

    The optional *source* parameter can be used to initialize the array in a few different ways: